Contents

 Profanity Filter in React Native

-In this post we will see an interesting library which help you to create Profanity Filter in React Native – To Remove bad words.
+In this post, we will see an interesting library that helps you to create a Profanity Filter in React Native – To Remove bad words.
 I was working with a chat app and the requirement was to make a clean social connection with people, here word “clean” means no one should use any offensive language or any word.
-As a developer you can only instruct your users but can’t stop them to use this kind of words in chat so I took the help of Profanity filter.
+As a developer, you can only instruct your users but can’t stop them to use these kinds of words in chat so I took the help of the Profanity filter.

-Profanity Filter helps you to remove the bad words, it captures the bad words from the sentence and replace it with the placeholder.
-If you are creating any social media app/chat or anything where a user can share something with others then you can use Profanity Filter to clean the bad words.
+Profanity Filter helps you to remove the bad words, it captures the bad words from the sentence and replaces them with the placeholder.
+If you are creating any social media app/chat or anything where a user can share something with others then you can use a Profanity Filter to clean the bad words.

 How to Filter Bad Words